What is asynchronous telehealth?

 Finally, asynchronous platforms allow health system administrators to configure workflows around an existing provider base – letting them include the program in their normal routine or pay out a smaller per-case fee. [iii]

 Further, by nature, all information is reliably documented in writing and can be uploaded as part of the patient’s health record, so providers can return to consultations to review information at any time.

 This also makes store-and-forward ideal for evidence-based care, as providers are easily able to gather all information on a patient, analyze the data, and make an informed diagnosis.

-eConsults as a key asynchronous solution
+eConsults are a key asynchronous telehealth solution

 eConsults, or electronic consultation, is a common form of asynchronous, or store-and-forward, telehealth that has been widely adopted and shown significant improvement in delivery of care.

 An eConsult platform connects primary care doctors with on-demand specialists who can review and consult on cases that would be otherwise referred for specialist appointments.